mleisher/Horton/README.md

 This plugin only triggers one custom event at the moment,
 <code>horton.sorted</code>, triggered after sorting is done by clicking on a
-header and passing the header name and whether the sort was descending or not.
+header.
+The event handler is passed the header name and whether the sort was descending or not.

 ```javascript
            $('table.responsive').on('horton.sorted',